rust-lang/nomicon/src/send-and-sync.md

 Right now Carton<T> has a memory leak, as it never frees the memory it allocates.
 Once we fix that we have a new requirement we have to ensure we meet to be Send: we need to know `free` can be called on a pointer that was yielded by an allocation done on another thread.
-This is the case for `libc::free`, so we can still be Send.
+We can check this is true in the docs for [`libc::free`][libc-free-docs].

 ```rust,ignore
 impl<T> Drop for Carton<T> {